 The white paper is organized as follows: The current and planned satellite sensors with aerosol observing capabilities are identified and their specific potential for constraining near-surface PM is discussed in Section 2.
 Typical capabilities and limitations are discussed for sensor classes.
-Details on specific satellites and instruments in these classes are given in Appendix A. The consistency of current satellite aerosol products, and methods to harmonize products, are discussed in Section 3.
-The statistical and geophysical approaches currently used to constrain PM using satellite data and potential improvements to current methods are discussed in Section 4.
-The role that aerosol chemistry and transport models including data assimilation of satellite aerosol observations is presented in Section 5.
-Finally, the white paper recommends how future satellite sensors that can fill in some identified gaps, discuss development of tools for enhanced data processing including machine learning algorithms, activities needed to establish and monitor the consistency of the PM relevant information in various satellite aerosol products, and coordination of data access for stakeholders.
+Details on specific satellites and instruments in these classes are given in Appendix A. Section 3 is dedicated to aerosol products from these sensors with a focus on the consistency of the various products and methods to harmonize them.
+Section 4 deals with approaches to constrain PM using satellite data, including statistical methods and data assimilation techniques.
+Potential improvements to current schemes are discussed.
+Section 5 identifies measurement data needed to validate and enhance PM estimation schemes that exploit satellite data.
+A brief outlook on future activities is given in Section 6.
+Specific and actionable recommendations are introduced and formulated in the various sections of the white paper.
+An executive summary and a concise list of recommendations are provided at the beginning of the document.